Siclo-Mobile/EZPhotoPicker/README.md

 #EZPhotoPicker

-A simple library to pick photo from the gallery and camera.
-It also handle all the storing, scaling, rotating, threading, loading for you.
+If you want to pick up a photo from  the gallery and camera, store it somewhere then do something, this library will be the best choice for you.
+It will handle all the storing, scaling, rotating, threading, loading dialog.
 Easy to start a photo intent, easy to get the result, you won't need to code a lot as what you use to do.

 Let's try it, you will see what I mean.

 ##Intergrating gradle